PiedPiper911/ASML/README.md

 #### Performance

-The performance information of a resource is defined in ASML through the < Performance>, which demonstrates different capabilities depending on the UAV resource, and which has one or more sub-elements, as shown in Figure 5.
+The performance information of a resource is defined in ASML through the < Performance>, which demonstrates different capabilities depending on the UAV resource, and which has one or more sub-elements, as shown in Fig 6.
 The syntax of each of these tags to take values is mainly in the form of strings or floating point numbers and will not be repeated here.

-Fig 5.
+Fig 6.
 XML structure diagram for resource performance

 <div align="center">
   <img src="https://github.com/PiedPiper911/ASML/blob/main/image-20240320202331886.png?raw=true">